MoVA: Adapting Mixture of Vision Experts to Multimodal Context: Experiments

 \subsection{Visual Grounding}

 We conduct experiments on Referring Expression Comprehension (REC) benchmarks~\cite{refcoco} to evaluate the visual grounding ability of MoVA.
-The results are presented in~\cref{tab:rec}.
-Compared with the previous leading generalist CogVLM with 17B parameters, MoVA-7B attains higher scores on 6 of 8 splits while reducing the model size by 40\%.
-Besides, the performance of MoVA-7B is on par with the state-of-the-art specialist models that are elaborately designed for grounding tasks.
+The results are presented in Table\ref{tab:rec}.
+The performance of MoVA-7B is on par with the state-of-the-art specialist models that are elaborately designed for grounding tasks.
 For example, MoVA-7B achieves a score of 90.22\% on RefCOCO+ val, which is 2.46\% higher than the score of UNINEXT-H~\cite{uninext}.
 Our largest model MoVA-34B further pushes the performance bound of visual grounding on these benchmarks.
 These impressive results demonstrate MoVA's remarkable visual grounding capacity.